Blog Layout

 It is recommended to hire a professional for the installation of metal valleys to ensure proper waterproofing and protection for your roof.

-Longevity of Ice and Water Shields vs. Metal Valleys
+Longevity: Ice & Water Shield vs. Metal Valleys

 It's important to note that these lifespans are approximate and can vary depending on factors such as climate, installation quality, and maintenance.

-Proper maintenance is crucial to ensure the longevity and effectiveness of both ice and water shield and metal valleys.
+Proper maintenance is crucial to ensure the longevity and effectiveness of both choices.
 Here are some maintenance tips for each option:

-• Regularly inspect the roof valleys for any signs of damage or wear.
+• Regularly inspect roof valleys for any signs of damage or wear.

-• Ensure that the ice and water shield is properly sealed and adhered to the roof deck.
+• Ensure that the product is properly sealed and adhered to the roof decking.

 Metal Valleys: